DanTCIM/ValAct_RAG/data/md/AI_BigData/2021-AAA-BigData_and_Algorithms.md

 - Cost of Uncertainty About the Mean and the Volatility-When this cost is hard to quantify or estimates are subject to significant uncertainty, it is often addressed through product designs via limits on coverage, the use of dividends or nonguaranteed elements, or the use of premiums that reset each year.
 - Costs to Market, Sell, Build and Service Product, Fund Payments (Including Investment Risk) and Monitor Emerging Risk Expenses and Disclose Performance of OperationsThese costs are added to the average expected claims when setting the premiums for the coverage and may also be included in additional required capital.

-FIGURE1: DRIVERS OF VALUE FOR INSURANCE PRODUCTS
+FIGURE 1: DRIVERS OF VALUE FOR INSURANCE PRODUCTS

 ![](https://cdn.mathpix.com/cropped/2024_04_10_e7bd1ea6c348174c8d4eg-07.jpg?height=813&width=1393&top_left_y=949&top_left_x=491)